freelawproject/free.law/content/what-is-a-pacer-page.md

 </div>
 <div class="clearfix"></div>

 This was a bit of a surprise, and I must confess that this is where the story goes cold.
 But we can learn a few things from these interactions.
-First, it's important to note that it took three answers before the AOC could give me a vaguely correct answer to my basic question about their pricing.
+First, it's important to note that it took three answers before the AO could give me a vaguely correct answer to my basic question about their pricing.
 The first two answers were flat wrong.
-Second, the AOC has no interest in being truly transparent about how their pricing works.
+Second, the AO has no interest in being truly transparent about how their pricing works.
 Yes, we now know that 4,320 bytes is a "page", but we still don't know: Bytes of *what*?
 What *is* an "original extraction file"?

 Third, we know that if you ask about this kind of thing persistently enough, you'll be routed to an attorney for an official response.
 At the time when I was researching this, I was shocked to hear from an attorney in response to a help desk question.
 Since then, it's come to make more sense.
-It turns out that towards the end of last year, there was a class action lawsuit filed against PACER alleging erroneous pricing for---you guessed it---generating dockets.[^1] While I won't opine on the merits of that case (and indeed I'm not a lawyer), it is possible that the AOC had wind of that case and wanted to make sure they didn't make any legal missteps while emailing with me.
+It turns out that towards the end of last year, there was a class action lawsuit filed against PACER alleging erroneous pricing for---you guessed it---generating dockets.[^1] While I won't opine on the merits of that case (and indeed I'm not a lawyer), it is possible that the AO had wind of that case and wanted to make sure they didn't make any legal missteps while emailing with me.
 The timeline isn't perfect---my inquiries were in November, and the case was filed in December---but if it wasn't related, it sure was prescient.

-Going forward, we believe that the AOC should consider a few changes:
+Going forward, we believe that the AO should consider a few changes:

-1. The AOC should share more details about how their pricing works both internally, so their staff have the correct answers, and externally, so that the answers are easy to find by the public, not buried in a 28 page manual.
+1. The AO should share more details about how their pricing works both internally, so their staff have the correct answers, and externally, so that the answers are easy to find by the public, not buried in a 28 page manual.
 Indeed, in their billing it could  say how much *data* you purchased in a month instead of how many *pages*.

-2. The AOC should provide transparency about how "pages" are defined.
+2. The AO should provide transparency about how "pages" are defined.
 We know that they're 4,320 bytes, but we still don't know what an "original extraction file" is.
 Providing technical details on this would provide clarity to their pricing and would make them less able to make technical changes in efforts to raise revenue.
 Criticism like this post would be largely addressed.

-3. The AOC should refrain from having lawyers answer help desk questions.
+3. The AO should refrain from having lawyers answer help desk questions.

-We hope the AOC will consider these changes, and that in the future their pricing will be more transparent.
+We hope the AO will consider these changes, and that in the future their pricing will be more transparent.

 [b]: https://www.supremecourt.gov/publicinfo/year-end/2014year-endreport.pdf